 - So, for medium dogs like the Beagle or the Cocker Spaniel, which weigh around 10 to 25 kilograms, a Pillow bed of 115cm x 90cm or a Walled bed of 70cm x 55cm should suffice.

 - For large dogs like the Husky or the Dalmatian, which weigh from 25 to 35 kilograms, a Walled bed of 90cm x 60cm or a Pillow bed of 115cm x 90cm should offer enough comfort.

 - Extra-large dogs like the German Shepherd that weigh 35 to 45 kilograms, a Walled bed of 100cm x 65cm or a Pillow bed of 120cm x 95cm should be good enough.

 - If your dog weighs more than 45 kilograms, like the English Mastiff, then you need to look for a Walled bed of 110cm x 70cm or a Pillow bed of 130cm x 115cm to ensure that they sleep comfortably.

 These calculations don’t guarantee that you will get the perfect bed size.
 It is just a way to ensure that you make the right choice or at least reach a good size bed that will be large enough to ensure your dog is comfortable with it.

 Other than the size of the bed, the nature of the bed should also be put into consideration.
-This will be determined by the position that your dog sleeps in. if your dog curls itself up in a ball, then it sleeps in the drought position.
+This will be determined by the position that your dog sleeps in.
+If your dog curls itself up in a ball, then it sleeps in the drought position.
 A round bed with padding on the side will be the best for it.
 If your dog sleeps on its stomach with the front and back legs stretched out, then a pillow bed is the best choice.
-Cozy cave dog bed will be good to give your dog privacy.

 You may want to check out how to remove dog odors from your vacuum.